NZSL Act Consultation 2022

 Privacy of your information

-The information you give MSD and ODI will be used to understand your views about the potential amendments to the New Zealand Sign Language Act 2006 and inform the development of final proposals to amend the Act.
+The information given to the Ministry for Social Development and ODI will be used to understand your views about the potential amendments to the New Zealand Sign Language Act 2006 and inform the development of final proposals to amend the Act.
 Your submission will be analysed for key themes, compiled into a report and presented to Cabinet for consideration.
-The ODI will also publish a summary of that report on its website.
+The ODI may publish a summary of that report on its website.
 The reports will contain no information that can identify you.

 Your information will be collected, held, used and disclosed by MSD in accordance with the Privacy Act 2020.
 You have the right to access and correct any information MSD holds about you.